top of page

 🎤 Emotional Summary

-The melody created by Keisuke Kuwata preserves the moist emotional texture of the Japanese language while housing an international "soul" strong enough to move a giant like Ray Charles.
-While harboring "mizore-majiri" loneliness, he still calls out for "Ellie," believing in the "feeling of staying close."
-When this song plays, we realize the pain of loving someone—and the even greater salvation it brings.
+Southern All Stars' "Itoshi no Ellie" is a supreme love ballad depicting the pure feelings of a clumsy man.
+The melody created by Keisuke Kuwata possesses an international soul powerful enough to move a giant like Ray Charles while maintaining the damp, emotional sensitivity unique to the Japanese language.
+Even while harboring a loneliness like "sleet," the protagonist still calls out for "Ellie," believing in the feeling of "staying close."
+When this song plays, we might realize the heartache of loving someone—and perhaps, an even greater sense of salvation.

 📝 Q&A for "Itoshi no Ellie" by Southern All Stars